Key Takeaways

 - Hotel Lobby Cleaning Checklist

 The exact structure of a hotel’s housekeeping management and operations team will depend on the size and leadership hierarchy of the organization.
-Typically, Managers or Executives are at the top, overseeing Supervisors (specializing in different domains of housekeeping), who in turn oversee individual Attendants.
+Typically, a hotel housekeeping team has three tiers: a Housekeeping Manager at the top, Supervisors who oversee specific areas (floors, public spaces, laundry), and Attendants who carry out daily cleaning tasks.

 Here’s what a hotel housekeeping management team structure looks like: